franciscoescher/gosimplerest/examples/README.md

 # Example

-This folder contains an example of implementation of the package.
+This folder contains examples of implementation of the package.

 ## Environment Variables